vieravfg/Javascript-Dom-Manipulation/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript Assignment - JavaScript and DOM Manipulation

 I am submitting two folders with their corresponding Javascript, HTML and CSS files.